rwc3030/morphvox_studio_pro_2001/checklist.md

 - [x] Ensure functional integrity of the code.
 - [x] Document any identified issues in this section.

-*Note: The feature has been completed successfully.*
+*Note: The feature has been completed successfully and all issues have been resolved.*